xavius-rb/xavius/xavius-core/README.md

 All action classes are nampespaced by controller name: **<controller_name>::<action_name>Action**

 To prevent mistakes when naming your class, use our generator `bin/rails generate xavius:action index posts` to create your action class.

+Action classes can been seen as Service Objects so each action has its purpose.
+Actions classes offer:

+- Prevent Fat Controllers: controllers are the doors for your action classes, they are a pure translation of URLs.
+Avoid putting logic in controllers.
+- Ease unit testing: rest assured your basic controller's REST functionality is tested so you may only test your action.

 ```ruby
 # app/actions/posts/index_action.rb